kojiwell/kojiwell.github.io/docs/essential/git.md

 git config --global init.defaultBranch main
 ```

-**NOTE:** The `--global` option means that the values will be shared among your local git repositories,
-and it is stored in your `~/.gitconfig` file.
+**NOTE:** The `--global` option applies to all local Git repositories and is stored in your `~/.gitconfig` file.

-You can also locally set a different email(e.g. work email) in a particular repo like this:
+You can also set a different email locally (e.g., a work email) for a particular repository:

 ``` sh
 # Change directory to the repo